KolyaIvankov/deeplearning4j/docs/samediff/templates/dl4j-integration.md

     initWeights(nIn, nOut, weightInit, params.get(DefaultParamInitializer.WEIGHT_KEY));
 }
 ```
-Note that we've used two different ways of array initialization: filling with random and pre-defined values.
+Note that we've used two different ways of array initialization: filling with randomized and pre-defined values.

-The method `getOutputType(...)` is inherited from the very abstract `Layer` class, and we fill it with a more or less
+The method `getOutputType(...)` is inherited from the very abstract `Layer` class, and we implement it in a more or less
-default implementation:
+default way:
 ```java
 @Override
 public InputType getOutputType(int layerIndex, InputType inputType) {return InputType.feedForward(nOut);}